BabylonJS/Documentation/content/How_To/material/How_to_use_Blend_Modes.md

 ---
-title: Introduction to Blend Modes
+title: Introduction To Blend Modes
+image:
+description: Learn blend modes and blending pixels in Babylon.js.
+keywords: welcome, babylon.js, diving deeper, materials, blend modes
+further-reading:
+video-overview:
+video-content:
 ---

 A *blend mode* determines how, when rendering a mesh, new on-screen pixels will be mixed with existing pixels.